THESE THREE ARTICLES ARE UNFINISHED

 Vachellia erioloba flowers and ordinary thorns.

 Kgalagadi National Park, South Africa.
-Pictures: © Peter Zika
+Pictures: © Peter Zika.

 African Plants, A Photo Guide.
 Free use for